 In addition to the large network and ecosystem of pros that QuickBooks offers, there are a few more reasons why we chose QuickBooks over Zoho Books.
 The QuickBooks suite of features and services is larger and more robust than Zoho Books.
 QuickBooks also integrates with several more third-party apps than Zoho Books.

 There are several reasons why we chose QuickBooks over Zoho Books.

 1. More Features Than Zoho Books

 QuickBooks top tiered plan includes the ability to budget/forecast so that you can easily compare your budget to actuals and gain insight into how your business is doing.
-QuickBooks also allows you to pay your bills with ACH, debit or credit card directly within the product using a service called Bill.com.
+QuickBooks also allows you to pay your bills with automated clearing house (ACH), debit or credit card directly within the product using a service called Bill.com.

 2. Integrated Payroll Processing

 Unlike Zoho Books, QuickBooks top plan comes with payroll processing capabilities.
-When you are ready to hire & pay employees, you simply click a button to turn on the payroll feature.
+When you are ready to hire and pay employees, you click a button to turn on the payroll feature.